Sunday Mail (Adelaide)

-The Sunday Mail (originally titled The Mail) is an Adelaide newspaper first published on 4 May 1912 by Clarence Moody.
+The Sunday Mail (originally titled The Mail) is an Adelaide newspaper first published on 4 May 1912 by Clarence P. Moody.
 Through much of the 20th century, The Advertiser was Adelaide's morning broadsheet, The News the afternoon tabloid, The Sunday Mail a vehicle for covering weekend sport, and Messenger Newspapers covering community news.

 "Sunday Mail" is a business name of Advertiser Newspapers Pty Ltd, a private company that is part of News Corp Australia, which since 2004 has been a component of the U.S. multinational mass media company, News Corp.

 History

 Mail

-In 1912, Clarence Moody initially set up three newspapers – the Sporting Mail (1912-1914), Saturday Mail (1912-1917), and the Mail.
+In 1912, Clarence Moody initially set up three newspapers – the Sporting Mail (1912–1914), Saturday Mail (1912–1917), and the Mail.
 The first two titles lasted only a few years, and the Mail itself went into liquidation in late 1914.
 Ownership passed briefly to George Annells and Frank Stone, and then to Herbert Syme.
 In May 1923 News Limited purchased the Mail and moved the newspaper to North Terrace.
 By this time The News had developed a strong sporting focus, and results of Saturday sporting matches of all types and grades were reported in the Mail.